tomvlk/maillurker/README.rst

 -  Python 3.4+
 -  pip
 -  virtualenv
--  MySQL (for now, only MySQL is supported).
+-  MySQL (Or any other database supported by Django).